 An HE STA shall support reception of DL MU-MIMO transmissions on full bandwidth with the total number of space-time streams (across NUM_USERS) less than or equal to a maximum value indicated by the Nsts_Total support for BW <= 80 MHz and Nsts_Total support for BW > 80 MHz fields in the HE Capabilities element.

+An HE AP that is capable of transmiting space-time streams equal to or larger 4 shall support DL MU-MIMO transmissions on full bandwidth.(#9320)

-All of the aforementioned restrictions on the per-user and total number of space-time-streams are also applicable to an MU-MIMO transmission on an RU in an HE MU PPDU where the RU does not span the entire PPDU bandwidth.
+All of the aforementioned restrictions in this subclause on the per-user and total number of space-time-streams are also applicable to an MU-MIMO transmission on an RU in an HE MU PPDU where the RU does not span the entire PPDU bandwidth. (#4976)

 ------------- End Text Changes ---------------